Writing a will

 Employing a solicitor

 There are a couple of reasons you might prefer to have the keen eye of a solicitor when it comes to writing your will.
 It might be as simple as you not feeling comfortable or confident enough to make a will without someone from a legal background to advise you.
 Or, you could have a more complex estate where you own a business or have property overseas.
 There might even be complicated family matters at play.
-Hiring a solicitor can help ensure that there are no – or minimal – legal complications after your death.
+Hiring a solicitor can help ensure that there are less chances of legal complications after your death.
 They can also advise on things like inheritance tax.

 Using a will writing service

-Will writing services can be used online or over the phone, and in person in your home.
-These services may be cheaper than employing a solicitor and are useful if you’d like help writing your will but don’t want advice from a solicitor.
-Just be sure the service you intend to use is a member of a professional body, like the Institute of Professional Will Writers Footnote [1] .
+Will writing services can be used online, over the phone, or in person in your home.
+These services may be cheaper than employing a solicitor and are useful if you’d like help writing your will, but don’t want advice from a solicitor.
+Just be sure the service you intend to use is a member of a professional body, like the Institute of Professional Will Writers.

 Other will writing services